tiliajs/tilia/tilia/README.md

 </a>

 Check the [**website**](https://tiliajs.com) for full documentation and more examples for both TypeScript and ReScript.

+## Note on exceptions

+If a computed or observe callback throws an exception, the exception is caught, logged to `console.error` and re-thrown at the end of the next flush.
+This is done to avoid breaking the application in case of a bug in the callback but still bubbling the error to the user.

 ## API for versin **2.x** (in case the website is not available)